Three Months In: Where the DOJ AI Litigation Task Force Actually Stands

 Key Takeaways

-- ●The three federal deliverables due March 11, 2026 — Commerce review of state AI laws, FTC policy statement, BEAD policy notice — have not been publicly released.
+- ●The three federal deliverables due March 11, 2026 — Commerce review of state AI laws, FTC policy statement, BEAD policy notice — were not publicly released by the original April snapshot.

 - ●Executive orders cannot preempt state law.
 Only Congress can.
-Until Congress acts, state AI laws remain fully enforceable.
+Until Congress acts or courts rule, state AI laws remain relevant.

 Related Regulations